 A: It is normal for kids to feel angry or resentful after a divorce.
 They may blame one parent or both parents for the split.
 They may also feel like they have to choose sides.
 It is important to reassure your kids that they are not responsible for the divorce and that it is not their fault.
 Let them know that you love them no matter what, and encourage them to express their feelings.
 Sometimes it is best to let them express their anger in a healthy way, like through writing or art.
 Other times, it may be best to seek professional help if the anger seems to not be naturally subsiding or is impacting their day-to-day life.

 While going through a divorce can be a difficult and emotional time for the whole family, remember that you are not alone.
 There are many resources available to help you through this process.
-Seek support from an experienced St. Charles family law attorney if you have any legal questions or need assistance advancing your divorce case.
+Seek support from an experienced St. Charles divorce attorney if you have any legal questions or need assistance advancing your divorce case.